 Unfortunately, I never discovered its delight on my Indian visits, but once I reached East Africa, I soon learned what I’d missed.
 Continue reading Tandoori

-I don’t remember where I first tried uppuma in South India, but I knew it was a flavour my taste buds wanted again.
-Luckily, after I left India, I scoured a bookshop in Tanzania, and came across a South Indian cookbook with the very recipe inside.
+I don’t remember where I first tried uppuma in South India, but I knew it was a flavour my taste buds craved again.
+After I left India, I scoured a bookshop in Tanzania and came across a South Indian cookbook with the very recipe inside.
 Continue reading Uppuma

 I ate a Tamil Nadu breakfast while my eyes wandered over a menu painted on the wall above, deciding what to eat for breakfast the following morning.
 Continue reading Pongal

 When I first set foot in Chennai decades ago, I stayed near Egmore Station.
-On my return, I decided to venture back to see if there was anything I recognized from all those years ago.
-Continue reading Journey into the Past
+On my recent return, I decided to venture back to see if there was anything I recognized from all those years ago.
+Continue reading Journey into the past

-Chennai had beautiful old buildings but unfortunately, many stood in disrepair.
-I idled on busy corners where hoards walked by to uncover their past glory through stains and neglect.
+Chennai had stately old buildings but unfortunately, many stood in stained neglect.
+I idled on busy corners to uncover their past glory while crowds dodged by .
 Continue reading Around Chennai

-Sitting in the women’s section of the train, I journeyed to Fort St George.
-This was the only place where I walked a level footpath that skirted the circumference of the fort.
+I sat in the women’s section of a train that rattled to Fort St George.
+This was the only place where I enjoyed a real footpath that skirted the circumference of the fort.
+There were no crumpled sections or potholes.
 Continue reading Chennai’s Fort St George